 Providing feedback to HCASA

 The mission of Health Consumers Alliance of SA Inc (HCASA) is to engage consumers and health services to achieve quality, safe, consumer-centred care for all South Australians.

 We therefore welcome your feedback - both compliments and complaints.

 We aim to achieve prompt, transparent and efficient resolution of complaints.
 We also want to support your right to choose how you provide your feedback - in person, in writing via letter or email, or by phone.

-You are welcome to call into HCA to provide your feedback, or phone one of the HCA team.
+You are welcome to call into HCASA to provide your feedback, or phone one of the HCASA team.

 You may seek independent external advice if you are not satisfied following our handling of your complaint.

 Also, you can phone the Chief Executive on (08) 8231 4169.